DanielShamir93/keys-to-password-npm-package/README.md

   Calculation parameters which are taking into account:
   * Password's length.
   * Password's characters types.
-  * Password Contains words from the dictionary.
+  * Password contains words from the dictionary.
-  * Password Contains sequences.
+  * Password contains sequences.

 </br></br>